earth-mover/icechunk/spec/icechunk_spec.md

 The Icechunk specification is a storage specification for [Zarr](https://zarr-specs.readthedocs.io/en/latest/specs.html) data.
 Icechunk is inspired by Apache Iceberg and borrows many concepts and ideas from the [Iceberg Spec](https://iceberg.apache.org/spec/#version-2-row-level-deletes).

-This specification describes a single Icechunk **dataset**.
+This specification describes a single Icechunk **store**.
-A dataset is defined as a Zarr store containing one or more interrelated Arrays and Groups which must be updated consistently.
+A store is a Zarr store containing one or more interrelated Arrays and Groups, which must be updated consistently.
-The most common scenarios is for a dataset to contain a single Zarr group with multiple arrays, each corresponding to different physical variables but sharing common spatiotemporal coordinates.
+The most common scenarios is for a store to contain a single Zarr group with multiple arrays, each corresponding to different physical variables but sharing common spatiotemporal coordinates.
-However, formally a dataset can be any valid Zarr hierarchy, from a single Array to a deeply nested structure of Groups and Arrays.
+However, formally a store can be any valid Zarr hierarchy, from a single Array to a deeply nested structure of Groups and Arrays.

 ## Goals

 The goals of the specification are as follows:

-1. **Serializable isolation** - Reads will be isolated from concurrent writes and always use a committed snapshot of a dataset.
+1. **Serializable isolation** - Reads will be isolated from concurrent writes and always use a committed snapshot of a store.
 Writes to arrays will be commited via a single atomic operation and will not be partially visible.
 Readers will not acquire locks.
 2. **Chunk sharding and references** - Chunk storage is decoupled from specific file names.
 Multiple chunks can be packed into a single object (sharding).
 Zarr-compatible chunks within other file formats (e.g. HDF5, NetCDF) can be referenced.
-3. **Time travel** - Previous snapshots of a dataset remain accessible after new ones have been written.
+3. **Time travel** - Previous snapshots of a store remain accessible after new ones have been written.
 Reverting to an early snapshot is trivial and inexpensive.
+4. **Schema Evolution** - Arrays and Groups can be added, renamed, and removed from the hierarchy with minimal overhead.

+### Non Goals

+1. **Low Latency** - Icechunk is designed to support analytical workloads for large stores.
+We accept that the extra layers of metadata files and indirection will introduce additional cold-start latency compared to regular Zarr.

 ### Filesytem Operations